NOVARIC® Info – Work Permits in Malta – Created 01/09/2022.

 The Single Permit

-Who Requires An Employment Licence?
+Who Requires an Employment Licence?

 Non-EU/EEA/Swiss Nationals